Downloads

 You may contact Dr. Kahn with any questions or comments at www.drjoelkahn.com.

-Day 5 - Lecture 4:
+Fri - Lecture 4:

 Professional success is often shaped by more than technical expertise—it requires initiative, resilience, and strategic decision-making.
 Barry A. Franklin, PhD, a nationally recognized expert in leadership and professional development, explores key attributes and behaviors that distinguish high achievers.
 This lecture examines research-backed principles for career advancement, including the importance of goal-setting, proactive networking, and effective communication.
 Attendees will gain insights into cultivating leadership skills, fostering a success-oriented mindset, and leveraging opportunities to maximize professional growth.

-Barry A. Franklin, PHD
+Barry A. Franklin, MD, PHD

 is Director of Preventive Cardiology and Cardiac Rehabilitation at Beaumont Health, Royal Oak, Michigan.
 He holds faculty appointments as Professor of Physiology at Wayne State University School of Medicine and Professor of Internal Medicine, Oakland University William Beaumont School of Medicine.
 Pursuing his interest in combining exercise physiology with cardiology, Barry and his associates have studied the physiologic and clinical responses to numerous occupational and leisure-time activities in people with and without heart disease.
 Other research interests include the prevention of heart disease; cardiovascular risk reduction; obesity and metabolism; exercise testing and prescription; and lifestyle medicine.